 Albert Park is a small community in South Australia within the Charles Sturt local government area (postcode 5014).
-With a population of 1,780, the suburb has an established demographic with a median age of 39.
+With a population of 1,780, the suburb has an established family demographic with a median age of 39.
 Households earn a median income of $78K per year, with an average household size of 2.4 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +1.1% year-on-year at the LGA level.
+SA employment has moved +2.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+SA also had 23 Commonwealth-backed major projects under construction, 2 underway, and 11 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, clerical & administrative, technicians & trades.
+Employment in the area leans toward healthcare and retail trade.
 The top ancestries reported are Australian, English, Italian.

-The median house price in Albert Park is $980,000, having risen modestly 1.7% over the past year.
-The current median weekly rent is $545.
-This gives a gross rental yield of approximately 2.9%.
+Albert Park has a median house price of $1.2 million, which has surged by 26.5% year-on-year.
+The current median weekly rent is $500.
+This gives a gross rental yield of approximately 2.1%.
 The median monthly mortgage repayment is $1,659.

 Albert Park is served by 1 school, including 1 primary.
 The average ICSEA score is 1043, which is around the national average of 1,000.
 Public transport access includes 1 rail station, 8 bus stops.
 The crime rate in the Charles Sturt LGA is moderate at 5,955 incidents per 100,000 population.